unsol/design/eth_interface.md

 - `i64`: same as `i64` in WebAssembly

 # Tables
-A table named 'callbacks' must be exported if any callbacks are used.
+A table named 'callback' must be exported if any callbacks are used.
 All callbacks functions have a parameter of a single `i32` which will contain the error code of the orginal operation.
 If there where no errors then the return value will be 0 other wise it will be 1.

 # API